-MY LIFE WITH CARS By Scott Faragher (Available late 2019) I’ve always been aware of cars and have been fortunate enough to have owned and experienced some of the most iconic cars of all time.
+CARS OF MY ERA By Scott Faragher (Available Mid-2020) I’ve always been aware of cars and have been fortunate enough to have owned and experienced some of the most iconic cars of all time.
 I’ve always been amazed that there could be so many different interpretations of `four wheels.’
 Cars are so much more than the mere sum of their considerable parts, and infinitely more than just transportation.
 For me, cars have always represented freedom, style, and self expression, but all under the greater heading `art.’

 Equally important to me were Jaguars beginning with the early open XK models, 120s, 140s, and a 150 drophead, including twelve E Types (1961-1968), and Mk VII, MK VIII, MK IX, and MK X sedans, with a couple of 3.8 sedans, and an XJ-S that was so fast it was too dangerous for me to keep. in the mix.
 Two fires, electrical failure, often standing by the side of the road freezing, constant overheating, and not starting at all, were all part of a wonderful ten year experience.

 Cadillacs, at least through 1976, for me have always been significant, including the 1967 and 1968 Eldorados, the insanely exotic `59s, `60s convertibles, and ending with 1975 and 1976 Eldorado convertibles, and 1974-1976 Fleetwood Broughams and Talismans.